MicrosoftDocs/m365copilot-docs/docs/build-or-extend.md

 Additionally, you can also extend **Copilot for Microsoft 365** for enterprise users with extra features.
 This option is for you if:

-- You are considering building AI solutions for organizations to boost employee productivity across businesses
+- You're considering building AI solutions for organizations to boost employee productivity across businesses
-- You want to leverage people-centric data with Microsoft Graph to provide more personalized experience for your users
+- You want to apply people-centric data with Microsoft Graph to provide more personalized experience for your users
 - You want to use Graph Connector, SharePoint site library, or Dataverse table that is used in the workflow as your RAG data source

 #### What can you create by extending Copilot for Microsoft 365?

 You can either develop copilot extensions internally for your organization or build extensions that are publicly available.
 Here are some examples:

-- You are a developer within an organization, who builds tools and applications intended for internal business use
+- You're a developer within an organization, who builds tools and applications intended for internal business use
-- Or you are a developer at a *software as a service* (SaaS) company, who specializes in developing, marketing, and selling software products
+- Or you're a developer at a *software-as-a-service* (SaaS) company, who specializes in developing, marketing, and selling software products

 :::image type="content" source="assets/images/personas-extend-copilot.png" border="false" alt-text="Persona 3 - I am a developer, who manages the product database at an e-commerce company, and I want to build an inventory catalog plugin that brings the product information for internal org.
 Persona 4 - I am a developer at a SaaS company, where we specialize a workspace design collaboration tool.
 And I want to build A collaboration extension that helps users discover content and share with their teammates." lightbox="assets/images/personas-extend-copilot.png":::